Skip Navigation

 Lifecycle of a Graduate Application

-The Graduate College Dean governs admission and enrollment in the Graduate College, utilizing the recommendations of the academic units.
-It is the responsibility of Graduate College Admissions to admit students to the university who meet Graduate College standards and who are recommended for admission by the graduate departments.
+The OU Graduate College Dean governs admission and enrollment in the Graduate College, utilizing the recommendations of the academic units.
+It is the responsibility of Graduate College Admissions to admit students to the university who meet standards and who are recommended for admission by the graduate departments.

-1. Graduate College Admissions receives application and academic credentials.
+1. OU Graduate College Admissions receives the application and academic credentials.

-2. Graduate College Admissions evaluates and verifies academic credentials, then forwards application and materials to the graduate academic unit.
+2. Your Graduate College admissions counselor evaluates and verifies the academic credentials, then forwards the application and materials to the graduate academic unit.

-3. An application and credential evaluation are reviewed by graduate academic unit.
+3. The graduate application and credentials are evaluated and reviewed by the graduate academic unit (the program you applied to).

-4. Graduate academic unit returns recommendation to Graduate College Admissions for review and approval.
+4. The graduate academic unit returns the recommendation to OU Graduate College Admissions for review and approval.

-5. Graduate College processes decision through the authority of the Graduate College Dean, and notifies the applicant.
+5. Your Graduate College admissions counselor processes the decision through the authority of the Graduate College Dean, and notifies the applicant.

 Application Timeline